Alfresco/alfresco-ng2-components/docs/process-services/task-header.component.md

     },

 ```
-In this way only the listed property will be showed.
+With this configuration, only the four listed properties will be shown.

 ## See also